nathanvda/on_the_spot/README.markdown

 * `:url`: URL to post to if you don't want to use the standard routes
 * `:selected`: Text selected by default on edit (boolean, default is false)
 * `:callback`: The name of a javascript function that is called after form has been submitted
+* `:display_method`: the name of a method that is used to get the value to display of a field.
+When you use this, we will automatically attempt to look up the raw value of the field to edit.
+This differs from the `:display_text` option, as this will also be called after update.
+   This supersedes the `:display_text` option.

 For the texts: if a text is not specified, the default is taken from the `on_the_spot.en.yml` (or your current language).